Licence for Alterations

-When acting for tenants applying for licences, we produce the appropriate drawings and develop agreement schedules and specifications for the works.
+When acting for tenants applying for licences, we manage the collation and submission of relevant documents and drawings and develop agreement schedules and specifications for the works.

-We also provide life-cycle costing details to enable tenants to fully consider and understand the implications of their proposals, both at implementation and at lease expiry when reinstatement may be required by the landlord.
+We provide life-cycle advice to tenants to enable them to fully consider and understand the implications of their proposals, both at implementation and at lease expiry when reinstatement may be required by the landlord

 When acting on behalf of landlords, Trident review tenants’ proposed works to ensure that your tenure is not negatively affected.
 We also check that all statutory implications have been considered, including the effect on a property’s EPC rating.
 Trident will also consider the practical aspects of tenants’ alterations, on which we can advise if needed.